ProtoTest/ProtoTest.Golem/README.md

 For all documentation, visit the [Golem Wiki](https://github.com/ProtoTest/ProtoTest.Golem/wiki).

 ##Example
-Tests are written using a human readable DSL via Page Objects.
+Tests are written as MbUnit Tests using a human readable DSL via Page Objects, and can be executed via Gallio or TestDriven.net.
 ```C#
     class TestExample : WebDriverTestBase
     {